-The certificate from Multicert CA shall be published immediately after its issuing.
-The CRL from Multicert CA shall be published at least once a day.
-Delta CRL from Multicert CA shall be published, at least, every 12 hours.
+The certificate from Multicert CA shall be published as soon as possible after their issuance.
+The CRL from Multicert Root CA shall be published at least once every 12 (twelve) months or within 24 (twenty four) hours after revoking a Subordinate CA Certificate.
+The CRL from Multicert CA shall be published at least once every week.
+Delta CRL from Multicert CA shall be published, at least, every day.